AminMortezaie/django-tutorial/djangorest/Readme.md

 The `create` and `update` methods allow you to customize how instances of the `Snippet` model are created and updated using this serializer.
 The `create` method takes the validated data and creates a new `Snippet` instance using the `Snippet.objects.create` method.
 The `update` method updates an existing `Snippet` instance with the validated data.

 To use the serializer, you would first instantiate it and pass in the data you want to serialize or deserialize.
 Then, you can call the `.is_valid()` method to validate the data before serializing or deserializing it, and access the serialized or deserialized data using the `.data` or `.validated_data` attributes, respectively.
+### Validated_data and Instance
+`validated_data` is the data that has been validated and cleaned up by the serializer.
+This data is typically the result of deserializing incoming request data, such as data submitted through an API call.
+The serializer's `.validate` method is used to validate the data, and if the data is valid, it is stored in the `validated_data` attribute, which is a dictionary-like object that can be used to update or create instances of the model.

+`instance` is a model instance that is being updated by the serializer.
+For example, if the serializer is being used to update an existing model instance, the instance would be passed to the `update` method of the serializer as an argument.
+The instance would then be updated with the data in `validated_data`, and the updated instance would be returned.

+In short, `validated_data` contains the data to be used for creating or updating a model instance, and `instance` is the model instance being updated.